safesploit/PythonRAT/README.md

     # wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe --onefile --noconsole ~/backdoor.py

+**alternatively** if an _icon_ has already been created,

+    # wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe --onefile --noconsole --icon ~/malware_128x128.ico ~/backdoor.py

 This will produce _./dist/backdoor.exe_

-**Obfuscation using SFX archive**
+**Obfuscation using SFX Archive (Theory)**

 The executable _backdoor.exe_ will be made to look like an image (jpg) file.
 By default Windows does not show file extensions (e.g. backdoor.exe will show in Windows Explorer as backdoor).
 Hence, we will create an SFX archive name _wallpaper.jpg.exe_ which Windows Explorer will show as _wallpaper.jpg_.

-This will involve having image.jpg which we will also create an icon version of _.ico_ to assign the SFX archive.
+This will involve having an _image_ which we will also create an icon version of _.ico_ to assign the SFX archive.
 Making the executable appear to be an image.

+Of course this same method could be applied to audio, document or video file using an appopriate icon.

+**NOTE: SFX Archive**

+SFX archive is not the only method of obfuscating the executable.
+We can when compiling using _Pyinstaller_ add the argument _--add-data "/root/wallpaper.jpg;."_ with _--icon ~/wallpaper.ico_.

+    # wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe --onefile --noconsole --add-data "/root/wallpaper.jpg;." --icon ~/malware_128x128.ico ~/backdoor.py
+    # mv ./dist/_backdoor.exe_ ./dist/_wallpaper.jpg.exe_

-**Creating SFX archive**
+**Creating SFX Archive**

 WinRAR > Add To Archive (image.jpg and backdoor.exe)